artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 Add metadata
 ------------

-In version 1.2, metadata can be added either prior to the normalization step or after.
+In Archivematica, metadata can be added either prior to the normalization step or after.
 Archivematica will prompt you with a reminder to add metadata if desired during the Process metadata directory micro-service.
 See :ref:`AtoM Dublin Core <atom:dc-template>`_